DedalusProject/dedalus/docs/pages/tau_method.rst

     tau_u = dist.VectorField(coords, name='tau_u', bases=phi_basis)
     tau_p = dist.Field(name='tau_p')

-The disk and ball bases are not direct-product bases, so the tau terms can't actually be written just as the tau field times a radial polynomial.
+The disk and ball bases are not direct-product bases, so the tau terms can't actually be written just as the tau variable times a radial polynomial.
-Instead, for each horizontal mode (azimuthal mode :math:`m` in the disk and spherical harmonic :math:`\ell` in the ball), the tau term is multiplied by the highest degree radial polynomial in the basis for that particular mode.
+Instead, for each horizontal mode (azimuthal mode :math:`m` in the disk and spherical harmonic :math:`\ell` in the ball), that mode of the tau variable is multiplied by the highest degree radial polynomial in the basis for that particular mode.
 The ``Lift`` operator does this under the hood, and is why we use it rather than explicitly writing out the tau polynomials.
 We've found that using tau polynomials from the original bases seems to give good results in the disk and ball: